How to Report Identity Theft.

 If you’ve become a victim of a phishing scam or identity theft, here are vital steps you should take immediately.

-If you’ve given out your credit, debit card information:
+If you’ve given out your credit or debit card information:

 - Report the incident to the card issuer immediately.

 - Cancel your account and open a new one.

 - Review billing statements carefully after the incident.